timboudreau/giulius-web/README.md

 giulius-web
 ===========

-A few related projects for traditional Java web development with Guice
+A few related projects for traditional Java web development with Guice and using embedded Jetty